Sichuan Textiles

 "Five stars rising in the East" armband, a 3rd-century Sichuan brocade armband discovered at Niya ruins in Xinjiang (also known as Chinese Turkestan); displayed at Xinjiang Institute of Archeology.

-Double dragon within pearl roundels, manufactured in Shuangliu between 7th and early 10th century, unearthed in 1959 from Tomb 221 at Astana Cemetery in Turpan, Chinese Turkestan.
+Double dragon within pearl roundels, manufactured in Shuangliu between 7th and early 10th century, unearthed in 1959 from Tomb 221 at Astana Cemetery in Turpan, Xinjiang.

-Sichuan Textiles (川繡 (川绣, Chʻuan-Hsiu, Chuān Xiù)) consist of several different fiber art techniques.
-Sichuan area is especially renowned for its woven fabrics, especially a brocade known as Shu brocade (蜀錦 (蜀锦, Shu-Chin, Shǔ Jǐn)).
-Sichuan brocade originates from Chengdu, the capital of Sichuan, during the time of the Ancient Kingdom of Shu (c.
+Sichuan Textiles (川繡 (川绣, Chuān Xiù)) consist of several different fiber art techniques.
+The Sichuan region is especially renowned for its woven fabrics, especially a brocade known as Shu brocade (蜀錦 (蜀锦, Shǔ Jǐn)).
+Sichuan brocade originates from Chengdu, the capital of Sichuan, during the time of the ancient Kingdom of Shu (c.
 1046 BC?–c.
 316 BC).
 An excavation of four tombs dating back to the Western Han dynasty (202 BC – 8 AD), on Mount Laoguan located in Tianhui Town, Chengdu, has confirmed the use of patterning looms for weaving warp-faced compounds in that period.
 Sichuan embroidery or Shu embroidery (蜀繡 (蜀绣, Shu-Hsiu, Shǔ Xiù)), is a style of embroidery folk art native to Sichuan and Chongqing.

 Sichuan embroidery is one of the so-called "four great embroideries of China" along with Cantonese embroidery, Suzhou embroidery and Xiang embroidery.